samid737/scrambledev/_posts/2017-03-01-progress-part-1-flight-mechanics-physics-system-world-setup.md

 [![CLICK FOR VIDEO]({{ site.url }}/scrambledev/assets/images/UN.png)](https://www.youtube.com/watch?v=-C6V_bEmOEQ&t=608s)

 The frame of refence is pretty tricky to implement.
 In UN Squadron, the player can move around, but is bounded by the viewport and all objects are moving towards the player.
-This works fine for arcade/action gameplay, but for a simulated flight, it will make less sense.
+This works fine for arcade/action gameplay, but for flight simulation, it will make less sense.
 The game world is simulated using real world dimensions (everything is in SI units) and the level of action is not like in UN Squadron.

 The player can move around freely inside A simulated 2D world.
 In Phaser, you can set the size of your game world using A function called setBounds().
 A simulated world is setup by adjusting the world size to some  large (but not infinite) size.
 Since combat aircraft fly below the  [stratosphere](http://www.online-sciences.com/wp-content/uploads/2014/09/stratosphere-layer-11.jpg),  the height of the world will be less than the height of the stratosphere [ Assumption](#).
 I still have to think about A solution for the width of the world.
 It may be fixed, but could also vary with each mission.